AlexUlrich/TheJargonFile/README.md

 culture?
-By suppressing the homosexual identification of most of the accused priests, gays in the media can protect their own sexual and political interests while believing — perhaps quite sincerely — that they are quietly aiding the cause of freedom."
-[3]
+By suppressing the homosexual identification of most of the accused priests, gays in the media can protect their own sexual and political interests while believing — perhaps quite sincerely — that they are quietly aiding the cause of freedom.

--- Eric S. Raymond, 6/2002
+-- Eric S. Raymond, 6/2002 [3]

 ### AIDS is punishment for promiscuity
-"Voltaire once said “In nature there are no rewards or punishments, only consequences”.
+>Voltaire once said “In nature there are no rewards or punishments, only consequences”.
 Gays experimented with unfettered promiscuity in the 1970s and got AIDS as a consequence.
-The mores of gay bath-house culture turned out to be broken in the way that ultimately matters; a lot of people died horribly as a result of them."
-[3]
+The mores of gay bath-house culture turned out to be broken in the way that ultimately matters; a lot of people died horribly as a result of them.

--- Eric S. Raymond, 6/2002
+-- Eric S. Raymond, 6/2002 [3]

 ## Exhibit E: HIV Denialism
 ### A Salient and Unintended Interpretation for What's to Follow
-"I believe the most important moment in the foreseeable future of philosophy will come when we realize that mad old Nazi bastard Heidegger had it right when he said that we are thrown into the world and must cope, and that theory-building consists of rearranging our
+>I believe the most important moment in the foreseeable future of philosophy will come when we realize that mad old Nazi bastard Heidegger had it right when he said that we are thrown into the world and must cope, and that theory-building consists of rearranging our